fpoussin/Qt5-MSVC-Static/README.md

 Open a VS command prompt in the repo's root.
 The link for the prompt is "*VS2015 x86 Native Tools Command Prompt*"

-You will need to run *setup.bat* and *build.bat* from the VS command prompt.
+You will need to run *run.bat* from the VS command prompt.

-Run *setup.bat*, it will setup and build/install ICU.
+Run *run.bat setup*, it will setup and build/install ICU, then configure Qt.
-Once this is done, run *build.bat* to start building Qt.
+Once this is done, run *run.bat build* to start building Qt.

 **Configuration**